Hennepin Civil Court

 Filing a notice to remove the assigned judicial officer must comply with MN Rule of Civil Procedure 63.03 and MN Statute § 542.16.
 If the notice to remove complies with the law, the case will be reassigned randomly to another judicial officer.
 The court will then send a "Notice of Judge Reassignment" to the attorney (or party) listed on the Certificate of Representation.

 District Court staff screen temporary restraining orders (TROs), injunctions and other emergency requests prior to accepting a filing and assigning a judge.
-If an emergency request needs immediate assignment, the matter is referred to a civil judge located in the Hennepin County Govt.
+If an emergency request needs immediate assignment, the matter is assigned to a civil judge located in the Hennepin County Govt.
 Center.
 That judge (or judicial staff) will then handle the scheduling of the case.

 Summons and complaints (or verified complaints) are required for lawsuits, along with supporting documents relating to the request for an emergency filing (motions, affidavits, etc.).
 For other case types that do not require a summons and complaint, a petition, notice of motion and motion, and supporting documents will suffice, as long as there are supporting documents that justify immediate assignment of a judge.